Emotional Neglect in Childhood -How to Recover and Thrive

 People who were emotionally neglected tend to be proud that they don’t depend on others.
 They have trouble trusting others because experience tell them that people are unreliable and do not care.

 The feeling of being fundamentally flawed is common in adults who experienced emotional neglect in childhood.
 If we are constantly told our feelings are unacceptable, we are too loud, or in the way, is it any wonder we are left believing that there is something very wrong with us?

 Recovering from Emotional Neglect in Childhood

-Therapy can show us that we have developed ways to survive that worked really well as children, like shutting down and being quiet, that may not be serving us well as adults.
+Getting counselling for trauma can show us that we have developed ways to survive that worked really well as children, like shutting down and being quiet, that may not be serving us well as adults.
 Once we are aware of these coping strategies, we can make a start on changing them.
 A trauma focused counsellor can help us to see where symptoms of emotional neglect are showing up in out lives.

 There are things we can do to help ourselves recover and feel better.

 Accept yourself as you are – recognise your own uniqueness and stop being so hard on yourself

 Ask for help – it can be incredibly hard to do this, and can feel risky, but it is a risk worth taking

 Get in touch with your feelings – become more self-aware, learn to recognise your feelings